gregkseno/csbm/README.md

 ## 📊 Evaluation

 1. Specify the `exp_path` parameter, pointing to the saved experiment folder;
-2. Run `eval_*.sh` with appropriate `iteration` argument.
+2. Run `eval_*.sh` with the appropriate `iteration` argument.

 > [!IMPORTANT]
-> Reusing an earlier evaluation pipeline for CelebA dataset may yield different results.
+> Reusing an earlier evaluation pipeline for the CelebA dataset may yield different results.
 In the article, images were generated first (see `scripts/generate.py`) and then evaluated with the following metrics (see `notebooks/eval.ipynb`):
 >
 > - **FID** from [pytorch-fid](https://github.com/mseitzer/pytorch-fid)
 > - **CMMD** from [cmmd-pytorch](https://github.com/sayakpaul/cmmd-pytorch)